 Response to treatment

-Simple cystitis will improve greatly within 24 hours of starting antibiotics.
+Simple cystitis should improve greatly within 24 hours of starting antibiotics.
 If symptoms are not improving in the first 24 hours, or have not gone completely at the end of 3 days, medical advice is needed.
-If symptoms worsen rather than improve medical advice is needed straightaway.
+A urine sample may need to be sent for laboratory testing.
+If symptoms worsen rather than improve, medical advice is needed straightaway.